 The Anti-Illegal Immigration Control Centre is responsible for collecting intelligence and monitoring operations in respect of illegal immigrants mainly from the Mainland, Vietnam and South Asian countries.

 Support Wing oversees the Support Branch, Police Public Relations Branch (PPRB) and Traffic Branch Headquarters (TBHQ).

-The PPRB plays an important role in enlisting public support in maintaining law and order by engaging the community and working in partnership with the media to foster good relations with all sections of the community.
+The PPRB plays an important role in enlisting public support in maintaining law and order by engaging the community, leveraging technologies and social media platforms, as well as working in partnership with the media to foster good relations with all sections of the community.
 Information about police activities is disseminated to local and overseas media round the clock.

 Regional traffic units are responsible for road accident investigation, publicity on road safety and day-to-day traffic enforcement.
 The Traffic Warden Corps assists in enforcing laws relating to parking offences and idling vehicle engines as well as in regulating traffic.

 Crime and Security: The Crime and Security Department is responsible for Force policies regarding the prevention and investigation of crimes and security matters.
 The Crime Wing consists of a number of operational bureaux and specialised support units.
 The operational bureaux deal with specific areas of criminal activities, whereas the specialised support units provide support services to various operational units in the Force and handle policy matters on issues including child abuse, domestic violence and witness protection.
 The Security Wing provides VIP protection, liaises with consulates and co-ordinates security operations, including counter-terrorism and related training.

 The Critical Infrastructure Security Coordination Centre commits to strengthen the protection, resilience and recovery capability of all critical facilities through risk management and public-private partnership, by conducting professional assessments, providing security recommendations, assisting in contingency planning and offering all-around assistance.